-For over 10 years, MyOutDesk has remained to be an organization that seeks to have a purpose.
-We find great meaning in helping our clients gain leverage, grow their business, and helping our Virtual Assistants with better career opportunities.
+For over [mod_total_years] years, MyOutDesk has remained to be an organization that seeks to have a purpose.
+We find great meaning in helping our clients gain leverage, grow their businesses, and provide our Virtual Assistants with better career opportunities.
 We love that our clients and Virtual Assistants can have a thriving income by offering business solutions without sacrificing time for their loved ones.

 MyOutDesk is proud of the sense of family and community we have cultivated within our organization.
 Everyone is always ready to help when one of our own falls on hard times, has difficulties, is ailing, or has ailing family members.
 This is why the MOD Movement was born.